EdwardLeeTW/POW009_Lab3/README.md

 ## Summary

-The hand-on example code for RTC POW009-Lab2 is used to measure plant bode plot with Kp (P-term) contorl.
+The hand-on example code for RTC POW009-Lab3 is used to show closed-loop control with Powersmart.
-- Codebase: POW009-Lab3 v1.0
+- Codebase: POW009-Lab2 v1.0
 - Closed-loop contorl using PowerSmart-DCLD

 ## Version Description